-- Combined ratio - The second-quarter 2024 commercial lines combined ratio increased by 2.2 percentage points, compared with the second quarter of 2023, including a decrease of 1.8 points in losses from catastrophes.
-The second-quarter combined ratio also decreased 0.3 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 2.8 points for the IBNR portion and a decrease of 3.1 points for the case incurred portion.
+- Combined ratio - The second-quarter third-quarter 2024 commercial lines combined ratio increased improved by 2.2 percentage points, compared with the second third quarter of 2023, including a decrease of 1.8 1.3 points in losses from catastrophes.
+The second-quarter third-quarter combined ratio increased by 0.2 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 2.9 points for the IBNR portion and a decrease of 2.7 points for the case incurred portion.
+For the first nine months of 2024, the combined ratio improved by 1.3 percentage points, compared with the same period a year ago, including a decrease of 2.5 points in losses from catastrophes.
+The nine-month 2024 combined ratio also decreased included a decrease of 0.3 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 2.8 points for the IBNR portion and a decrease of 3.1 points for the case incurred portion.
 For the first six months of 2024, the combined ratio improved by 0.7 percentage points, compared with the same period a year ago, including a decrease of 2.9 points in losses from catastrophes.
-The six-month 2024 combined ratio also included a decrease of 0.6 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 2.2 points in the IBNR portion and a decrease of 2.8 points for the case incurred portion.
-Underwriting results also included a lower level of favorable reserve development on prior accident years, as discussed below.
-The current accident year ratios were measured as of June 30 of the respective years and included a decrease of 2.3 percentage points for the first six months of 2024 in the ratio for large losses of \$2 million or more per claim, discussed below.
+The six-month 2024 combined ratio also included a decrease of 0.6 points from current accident year loss and loss expenses before catastrophe losses, including an increase of 2.2 2.4 points in the IBNR portion and a decrease of 2.8 2.7 points for the case incurred portion.
+Underwriting results also included a higher third-quarter 2024 and lower level nine-month 2024 levels of favorable reserve development on prior accident years, as discussed below.
+The current accident year ratios were measured as of June September 30 of the respective years and included a decrease of 2.3 1.5 percentage points for the first six nine months of 2024 in the ratio for large losses of \$2 million or more per claim, discussed below.